 Hearing assessment and otoscopy frequently appear in OSCEs and you should feel confident in carrying out an examination of the ears.
 You’ll be expected to pick up the relevant clinical signs using your examination skills.
-Technique is very important to this station, so ensure you’ve practiced how to hold and use an otoscope before your exam.
+Technique is very important to this station, so ensure you’ve practised how to hold and use an otoscope before your exam.

 Examining normal ears will make detecting pathology much easier.
 Often there is no pathology to see and the examiners will fabricate a hearing loss to be picked up using the objective tests below.